Heartbreak as Dr Zelenko loses four-year battle with rare form of cancer

 “For whatever their motives, politicians and health officials worldwide attempted to either downplay or outright deny the efficacy of the Zelenko protocol and its simple, low-cost treatment path.

-“Numerous studies were constructed to deliberately hide the effectives of using HCQ (later ivermectin) in conjunction with other drugs.
+“Numerous studies were constructed to deliberately hide the effectiveness of using HCQ (later ivermectin) in conjunction with other drugs.

 “There were even steps taken by politicians like then New York Governor Andrew Cuomo to forbid the use of HCQ in treating patients.”